-Cleft lip is an opening in the skin and muscle between the nose and upper lip; often the gum ridge is also involved.
+Cleft lip is a gap in the skin and muscle between the nose and upper lip; often the gum ridge is also involved.
 During the first four to six weeks of pregnancy, the skin and muscle normally grow in from the sides of the face to join with skin growing down from the tip of the nose.
 If these parts fail to join, the baby is born with a cleft lip.
 There are several types of cleft lip, depending on which parts of the skin have joined.
 The cleft can be on one side (unilateral) or on both sides (bilateral).

 In most cases, there is no family history, although some children born with a cleft lip have one or more relatives with the condition.
 Some researchers believe that environmental factors play a role.
 A specialist on your child’s care team can discuss these issues with you.